Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

 - This is provided nby Route 53
 - The DNS inside of a VPC is available at the Base IP + 2 address (example: 10.0.0.0 -> DNS ip is 10.0.0.2)
 - DNS options for VPCs:
-    - `enableDnsHostNames`: gives public instances a DNS name by default
+    - `enableDnsHostNames`: indicates if instances with public IP addresses in a VPC get public hostnames
     - `enableDnsSupport`: DNS resolution is enabled/disabled in the VPC

 ## VPC Subnets

-- A subnet is a subnetwork of a VPC, a port of a VPC which is inside of a specific availability zone
+- A subnet is a sub network of a VPC, a port of a VPC which is inside of a specific availability zone
 - It is created within one AZ and this can not be changed
 - Subnets provide AZ resiliency and high availability by putting resources in physically different locations
 - Relationship of subnet and AZ: 1 Subnet is in 1 AZ, 1 AZ can have 0 or more subnets